elixir-europe-training/ELIXIR-TrP-FAIR-Material-By-Design/docs/chapters/chapter_08.md

     ??? abstract "Additional exercises"

         1. Add a link to your LMS in the `Related Works` field.
-Determine appropriate values for the fields
+Determine appropriate values for the following fields:
             - `Relation`
             - `Identifier`
             - `Scheme`